jjethwa/rundeck/README.md

 RUNDECK_STORAGE_PASSWORD - The password used for project and key encryption (set in rundeck-config.properties)

-RUNDECK_STORAGE_PROVIDER - Options file (default) or db.
-See: http://rundeck.org/docs/plugins-user-guide/configuring.html#storage-plugins
+RUNDECK_STORAGE_PROVIDER - Options db (default) or file.
+Note: file storage looks like it will be deprecated in future releases

 RUNDECK_THREAD_COUNT = Number of threads that are available for concurrent execution of jobs. see: http://www.quartz-scheduler.org/documentation/quartz-2.x/configuration/ConfigThreadPool.html